Steel clubs build strength that moves around you, not just up and down.

 Cue: rotate through the torso.
 Keep the spine long.

-Outside Circle
+Outside circle

 The outside circle sends the club around the outside of the body in an open rotational path.
 It trains shoulder coordination and timing, and because the load wants to pull you off line, it also develops anti-rotational stability.